 Confessing Sins and Repenting

-Hearing inconvenient truth is hard, especially when that truth concerns ourselves and we would then need to change.
+Hearing inconvenient truth is hard, especially when that truth concerns ourselves and we would need to change.
 Generally, we would rather look for the problems in other people’s lives and talk about what they should change; but if we honestly look at our lives, we can daily find thoughts, words or actions that are not good.

 These strategies are an expression of our complacency and our attempts to save face.
 But in reality they lead us further down paths of injustice and we create a web of lies to prevent things from being found out.
 We live in fear of the truth coming to light.
 At the same time, we allow our conscience to become dull and therefore, we see less and less how much we’re actually harming ourselves and others.